 Applications are being handled jointly with SUPERB and due on January 29th 2023, at 11:59 PM ET; students interested in the BAIR REU will have the opportunity to indicate their eligibility in their SUPERB application.

 Excited about AI and its potential, and have been taking related classes at your institution or online, but don't know how to get first-hand experience with research?

 We are pleased to announce the continuation of the BAIR Research Experience for Undergraduates (REU) program!
 The goal of this program is to work with undergraduates from underrepresented backgrounds who are interested in the field of Artificial Intelligence (AI).
 We are offering paid research experiences to undergraduates studying at Historically Black Colleges and Universities (HBCUs) and Predominantly Black Institutions (PBIs) in order to help prepare students for careers in AI, whether in industry or academia.
-Demonstration of research potential is increasingly a critical prerequisite for graduate school admissions and AI-focused positions, and our hope is to provide more students with an opportunity and environment to perform exciting research and demonstrate their potential.
+Demonstration of research interest is increasingly a critical prerequisite for graduate school admissions and AI-focused positions, and our hope is to provide more students with an opportunity and environment to perform exciting research.

 For any questions on the BAIR REU program, please contact firstname.lastname@example.org.